Monitoring Amazon EKS with Splunk Enterprise and Splunk Cloud

 pod "collectorforkubernetes-addon-546bd58878-4qk44" deleted

-New pod will be scheduled with updated configurations.
-In few minutes you should be able to see API Kubernetes Metrics in our application.
+A new pod will be scheduled with updated configurations.
+In a few minutes, you should be able to see API Kubernetes Metrics in our application.